The Pentaverate

-The Pentaverate is a Canadian and American comedy television miniseries created by Mike Myers for Netflix, inspired by conspiracy theories from his 1993 film So I Married an Axe Murderer.
+The Pentaverate is a 2022 comedy television miniseries created by Mike Myers for Netflix, inspired by conspiracy theories from his 1993 film So I Married an Axe Murderer.
 The series premiered on May 5, 2022, and consists of six episodes.

 Premise

 Since the 1347 outbreak of Black Death, five men have been working together to form a secret society that influence world events for the greater good.
 One unlikely Canadian journalist finds himself involved in a hidden conspiracy in the middle of a mission to expose the truth behind the secret society and, in the process, saves the world.